AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/get-started.md

 ### Step 3: Upload templates

 Templates accelerate content creation.
 A template contains approved features, such as headers and footers, and is optimized for specific channels.
 System managers typically upload and manage templates for their organization.
-Content editors use templates to jumpstart the content creation process within the established boundaries of the organizational brand.
+Content editors use templates to jump-start the content creation process within the established boundaries of the organizational brand.

 See [Work with templates](./content/use-templates.md).